Wischnewski in Guinea-Bissau (March 2026)

 (–> Text übersetzen in Deutsch)

-Here you find some pictures from Germany
+Here you find some pictures from Guinea-Bissau

 To see full-size pictures and comments please